 - Agility: In perhaps the most famous canine sport, Agility dogs and handlers must negotiate an obstacle course while racing against the clock.
 You can find Agility events all over North America sanctioned by the AKC, the UKC, the Canadian Kennel Club, the United States Dog Agility Association, Canine Performance Events, and the North American Dog Agility Council.

 - Lure Coursing: Lure coursing uses a system of mechanized lures and pulleys that simulate the unpredictability of chasing live prey.
 Lure coursing is traditionally open only to sight hounds, but both the AKC and the UKC have introduced alternate coursing ability events for all breeds.

 - Nose Work: In this event, dogs look for a specific scent and must find its source.
 It is akin to the work done by drug- and bomb-sniffing dogs.
 Nose Work events are sanctioned in the U.S. by the National Association of Canine Scent Work and the UKC and in Canada by the Sporting Detection Dogs Association.

 - Barn Hunt: One of the newest canine sports is based on the traditional roles of many breeds in ridding farms, barns, crop storage areas, and homes of destructive vermin.
 Barn Hunt is governed by the Barn Hunt Association.

 - Weight Pulling: Dogs in specially designed safety harnesses compete to see who can pull the most weight on a sled — with safety uppermost in mind at all times.
 The oldest sanctioning body is the International Weight Pull Association.
-Events also are organized and governed by by American Pulling Alliance and the National Working Dog Association, among others.
+Events also are organized and governed by the National Working Dog Association.